awsdocs/aws-batch-user-guide/doc_source/batch-gpu-ami.md

                                  --region us-east-2 --output json
 ```

-The output includes the full metadata for all of the parameters under the specified path:
+The output includes the full metadata for all of the parameters under the specified path\.

 ```
 {